pazz/alot/docs/source/configuration/alotrc_table.rst

 .. describe:: bufferclose_focus_offset

-    offset of next focussed buffer if the current one gets closed
+    offset of next focused buffer if the current one gets closed

 .. describe:: bug_on_exit